sankalp1999/Python-PY4E-/README.md

 # Python for Everybody Specialization
-Contains codes and assignments for future reference.
+This repository contains codes and assignments for future reference.
 I had completed the specialization in 2020.
+You might not find anything of interest here.

 Dr. Charles Severance is an excellent instructor.
 I would recommend doing this specialization to any beginner in programming.